wadefagen/waf.cs.illinois.edu/collections/_tools/Canvas-External-Grade-Import-Tool/faq.md

 The current formats supported are:

-- PrairieLearn Gradebook Export
-- PrairieLearn Assessment Download
+- PrairieLearn (Gradebook and Assessment Exports)
-- Lon Capa Export (thanks to Karle Flanagan for the format)
+- Lon Capa

 ## Is this tool secure?